BartoszDabek/bdabek.pl/daily-notes/2023_short_notes.md

 29/01/2023
 ---
 Saturday was ok 👍.
 In the morning I helped my parents clean the church.
 Then I did some work and spent time with my wife 🥰.
 In the evening I went to a youth meeting at our church.
 Finally afterwards we played a board game with Karolina, Gabrys and Kuba 😁.

+30/01/2023
+---
+Good Sunday 🤛.
+I went to church twice - in the morning and in the evening 🙏 and I don't regret this time 🤗.
+I also went to the swimming pool with my cousin and friend.
+In the evening we had guests - 6 people came and we played a board game.

+31/01/2023
+---
+I spent most of the day at home and worked 🖐.
+I did a workout and in the evening I went shopping and did 5k+ steps 👍.

+01/02/2023
+---
+January passed quickly 👀.
+I ran 5km today.
+My wife and I went to evening prayer at the church 🙏.

+02/02/2023
+---
+Tough day 🤯.
+From the morning until the very evening I had something to do.
+In addition to my daily job, I worked with my dad on construction site, and also helped something in the yard 💪🤝.

+03/02/2023
+---
+Today I almost forgot about stretching 😦.
+Fortunately, I somehow remembered and did stretching at 11 PM 😂.
+Overall it was a good day.
+In the evening after the service we went to Damian, Sylwia and Kamil to play a board game.

+04/02/2023
+---
+It was a really good day 😊.
+I worked until 4PM and then we went to Grzegorz birthdays party 🥳.

+05/02/2023
+---
+Saturday was fine 👍.
+I worked a bit, ran 5km, did a few things at the construction site and was at evening prayer 👊.